aws/s2n-tls/tests/README.md

 ### CBMC
 > CBMC verifies memory safety (which includes array bounds checks and checks for the safe use of pointers), checks for various further variants of undefined behavior, and user-specified as­ser­tions.

 s2n-tls writes CBMC proofs for a number of sensitive or commonly used functions in the codebase.
-Proofs harnesses can be viewed [here](cbmc/proofs/)
+Proof harnesses can be viewed [here](cbmc/proofs/)

 ### SAW
 SAW verifies the correctness of code.
-More specifically, SAW can verify that some LLVM bitcode (compiled from C) matches the behavior of a cryptol specification. s2n-tls includes SAW proofs for it's HMAC and DRBG implementations, as well as the TLS handshake state machine.
+More specifically, SAW can verify that some LLVM bitcode (compiled from C) matches the behavior of a cryptol specification. s2n-tls includes SAW proofs for its HMAC and DRBG implementations, as well as the TLS handshake state machine.

 ### Sidetrail
 Sidetrail verifies the absence of timing side-channels, and is implemented using [smack](https://github.com/smackers/smack).
 Our [SideTrail proofs](sidetrail/working/) cover a number of the record processing functions.